sgaggen/soham-gaggenapally-capstone/README.md

 ### User Profile

 - People who listen to music regularly and want to save their songs
-- People who want to share what they're listening to
+- People who want to share and comment on what they're listening to
 - People who want to discover what other people are listening to

 ### Features